jtco-io/aeon/readme.md

 Running `yarn run build` will build both the frontend and backend servers

 ### Docker
-The project can also be build using docker and orchistrated using docker-compose `docker-compose build`
+The project can also be built using docker and orchestrated using docker-compose.
+The idea being external tools should be hooked into the package.json when possible to keeps things DRY.

+Docker compose is aliased in the rootpackage.json

+* `docker-compose -v` becomes `yarn run dc -v`
+* `docker-compose build` becomes `yarn run dc build`
+* `docker-compose up` becomes `yarn run dc up`
+* `docker-compose push` becomes `yarn run dc push`

+.. so on so forth.

 ## Code and Software quality assurance.
 Code is quickly checked pre commit and more extensively testing during CI.